 SPF – Sender Policy Framework Record

 Updating your SPF record is extremely important when using an external SMTP provider.
 When your emails arrive to an incoming server, the incoming server will check the SPF record to again see ‘who’ has permission to send on a domain’s behalf!
-Therefore, if you are sending via SMTP2GO and you have not included our entry within your SPF record, many incoming servers will find your emails very suspicious.
+SMTP2GO now implements a clever method of SPF checking using a CNAME instead.
+This gives many advantages over the standard SPF record, including better security and easy DNS verification.
+More specific details are available here.

 So, there we have it!
 Now that you know what these terms mean, I’d recommend ensuring that you have each one in place.
 That way, you can send your emails at ease knowing that they are safe from hackers and will be accepted by the recipient’s incoming server.